 Heinda Tin Mine

-The Heinda mine is tin-ore mining project in Dawei, Myanmar, operated by Thai firm Myanmar Pongpipat Company Limited (MPC) in partnership with the Myanmar state-owned firm Mining Enterprise No. 2.
+The Heinda mine is a tin-ore mining project in Dawei, Myanmar, operated by Thai firm Myanmar Pongpipat Company Limited (MPC) in partnership with the Myanmar state-owned firm Mining Enterprise No. 2.
 Since 2008, pollution from the Heinda mine and wastewater from the mine’s overflowing tailing ponds have allegedly damaged surrounding communities’ health and environment.
-ERI has provided legal advice around a complaint brought by the Dawei Pro Bono Lawyers Network and the affected communities to the NHRCT to hold MPC accountable for their actions and ensure that the company provides remedies to the communities.
+EarthRights has provided legal advice around a complaint brought by the Dawei Pro Bono Lawyers Network and the affected communities to the NHRCT to hold MPC accountable for their actions and ensure that the company provides remedies to the communities.
 In February 2017, the NHRCT visited the Heinda mine area to investigate the complaint.
 The NHRCT case around the Heinda Mine is ongoing.

 Koh Kong Sugar Plantation